Happy birthday to Frederick Law Olmsted, born April 26, 1822.

 Olmsted wrote that he was nervous, not sure how to “merge stately architectural work with natural or naturalistic landscape work.”
 But the architect and landscape designer worked together “without a note of discord,” and Olmsted biographer Witold Rybczynki says that the landscape architect achieved something completely original at Biltmore: the first combination of French and English landscape designs.

-Designing a masterpiece
+Designing a living masterpiece

 Transitions between formal and natural gardens were important, as was the use of native plants, small trees and large shrubs, and color and texture year-round.

 Biltmore would prove to be Olmsted’s last design.
 As he approached the end of his work on the estate, he said “It is a great work of peace we are engaged in and one of these days we will all be proud of our parts in it.”

 He said Biltmore was “the most permanently important public work” of his career.
 More than 125 years later, we continue to benefit from his vision.